-We need to note, however, that even though James sees the glass as three-quarters, or even seven-eighths empty, his point is not all doom and gloom.
-Even though he kind of emphasises the negative aspects of the power of the tongue - "a restless evil, full of deadly poison" (whew!) - he winds up this particular tongue-lashing with a really key understanding.
+We need to note, however, that even though James tends to sees the glass as three-quarters empty or even seven-eighths empty his point is not all doom and gloom.
+Even though he emphasises the negative aspects of the power of the tongue - "a restless evil, full of deadly poison" (whew!) - he winds up this particular tongue-lashing with a really key positive understanding.
 That understanding is that the tongue is as capable of being powerfully good as of being powerfully bad - for from the mouth, according to James, comes not only curses but blessings.
 The same organ is used both "to bless the Lord and Father, and to curse those who are made in the likeness of God."
-And when we recall that this little diatribe opens with a caution that not all people have the appropriate gifts to be a teacher, I think we can begin to understand that James is not only acknowledging that the tongue can be used for good as well as evil but he is strongly urging that it be used for good.
+When we recognize this bit of positivism in the middle of his warnings I think we can begin to understand that James is not only acknowledging that the tongue can be used for good as well as evil but he is strongly urging that it be used for good.
+Moreover, from his opening it seems that this advice is being targeted at teachers of the faith.

 How relevant that urging and advice still is today.
-And when we broaden our understanding of the role of teacher to include all of us who would teach others what it means to be Christian we begin to understand that this message is not only for teaching elders, otherwise known as ministers, nor only for those who teach Sunday School, but for every one of us who claim to be followers of Christ.
+Further, when we broaden our understanding of the role of teacher to include all of us who would teach others what it means to be Christian we begin to understand that this message is not only for teaching elders, otherwise known as ministers, nor only for those who teach Sunday School, but for every one of us who claim to be followers of Christ.

-You've heard me mention before, and you'll likely hear me mention again, the work of Peter Block, who claims that "communities are defined by the conversations they have."
+You've heard me mention before the writings of Peter Block, who claims that "communities are defined by the conversations they have."
 Block doesn't write from a specifically Christian perspective, but at the same time he is echoing the same understanding as James, namely that what we say has the power to shape our contexts.
 Think about this in simple terms for a moment.
-If a group of people, for example a congregation, carry on negative discussions - "we're small; we're not very good at what we do; we're declining; it's not as good as it used to be" - then what will be the results?
-That's right - like a self-fulfilling prophecy, the congregation will indeed by small, not very good at what it does, continue to decline, and certainly won't be as good as it used to be.
+If a group of people, for example a congregation, carry on negative discussions - "we're small; we're not very good at what we do; we're declining; things are not as good as they used to be" - then what do you think will result?
+That's right - like a self-fulfilling prophecy, the congregation will indeed be small, be not very good at what it does, will continue to decline, and certainly won't be as good as it used to be.
 We can look around and see congregations that do just that, and that is exactly the outcome.
 The power of the tongue to destroy a congregation is almost without limit.

-But if a congregation were to hold different kinds of conversations, for example conversations that focuses instead upon invitation, possibilities, ownership, commitment, gifts, and hospitality, can you imagine the kind of congregational community that would result?
+But if a congregation holds different kinds of conversations, for example conversations that focuses instead upon invitation, possibilities, ownership, commitment, gifts, and hospitality, can you imagine the kind of congregational community that would result?
 This is not to say that all such conversations are dripping with syrupy sweetness, for honest dissent is a legitimate part of the conversations - indeed, if the dissent is part of the whole communities' conversations instead of being carried out as sub (or subversive) conversations in parking lots and shopping malls then dissent is a healthy part of the community-building conversation.
 People in community won't always agree, but if they can agree to work it out together then that is true and healthy community.